Caioflp/undergraduate-thesis/thesis/plan.md

         - Explain in some detail the Kernel IV model.
 Give more focus to the first stage procedure since this is what we are going to use later.
 State the convergence theorems.
-        - Make conections to the kernel methods section, pointing out which results are being used.
+        - Make connections to the kernel methods section, pointing out which results are being used.
     * Our method
         - Describe the whole method in detail and prove our convergence guarantees.
 Comment on the main differences between this and other methods.

+* Appendixes if necessary

 ## Timeline